drumitology/northendlab-hugo/exampleSite/content/posts/UX-Portfolio-Challenge.md

 2. What you're going through isn't a big deal;
 3. Use a private browsing window if you're concerned about  companies tracking your online activities.

-Now, if I'm (or someone) a domestic abuse survivor, the message would come off as tone deaf and condescending.
+Now, if I'm (or someone) a domestic abuse survivor, the pop-out message would come off as tone deaf and condescending.

 Not that I'd want to wish ill to their cause, but writing something like a message like the one above would tarnish the charity's efforts and perhaps lose funding.
 It might also add more strain to a survivor's mental health issues — similar to what gaslighting could inflict to a person.